The Ultimate Packing List for Your China Trip in 2024

 1. Important Documents & Papers

-- Confirmation Letter of Tour Booking: Print the letter out and bring it with you, for it contains all your tour information, including the daily itinerary and contact of the people who will be involved in the tour operation.
+Print the letter and bring it with you.
+It contains all your tour information, including the daily itinerary and contact of the people who will be involved in the tour operation.</p

-- Money & E-wallet: Wallet, credit card, and a small sum of cash, but never put them in the checked baggage!
-Popular currency can be easily exchanged into Chinese currency in the international airport.
 E-wallets are quite a popular payment method in China.
 With WeChat Pay or Alipay on your smartphone, overseas visitors can now go cashless in China.

 Essential Documents & PapersEssential Documents & Papers